Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Leaves are up to 2½ inches long and 1½ inch wide, hairy, roughly egg-shaped with a pointed tip, rounded base, serrated edges, and hairy leaf stems.
+[photo of leaves] Leaves are up to 2½ inches long and 1½ inch wide, hairy, roughly egg-shaped, pointed at the tip, rounded or wedge-shaped at the base, with serrated edges and hairy stalks.
 Attachment is opposite, with each pair at right angles to the pair below it.
-The main stem is square, bristly hairy and swollen below the leaf nodes.

 More photos